 Traditional Owners also plan to develop an “alternative to sentencing” bush camp for offenders in the isolated, uninhabited far north of the main island.

 “A terrible number of our people go to prison,” says Mr Wurramarrba.
 “We want to stop that.”

 The camp will employ professional staff and be overseen by a Justice Advisory Group, which includes islanders who have been to prison.

-“People will be diverted to the camp rather go to prison,” says Mr Wurramarrba.
+“People will be diverted to the camp rather than go to prison,” says Mr Wurramarrba.

 Leanne Liddle, director of the Territory Government’s Aboriginal Justice Unit, says: “The opportunity to partner with an Aboriginal organisation to work together to improve the lives of Aboriginal people and future generations is nothing short of amazing and it is a privilege.”

 A local decision-making agreement signed with the Territory Government means the Anindilyakwa Land Council can gradually take ownership of the 300 houses on Groote.

 A five-year plan has been drawn up to renovate homes and build new properties to alleviate chronic overcrowding.

 “These are not going to be cheap houses,” says Mr Hewitt.
 “They will be to a high standard, built for local conditions.”